20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 Cheese Preparation:

-2. Use large holes of box grater
+3. Use large holes of box grater for cheddar

-2. Start the Soup Base (5 minutes)
+2. Create Your Soup Base (5 minutes)

 Setting Up: